Queens County, New York Probate

 Filing Fees and Court Costs in Queens County

-- Filing fees at the Queens County Surrogate's Court in Queens include the petition fee (scaled to the estate's gross value), fees for Letters Testamentary, and charges for certified copies.
+- Filing fees at the Queens County Surrogate's Court in Queens include the petition fee (scaled to estate value), Letters Testamentary, and certified copies.

 The Probate Process in Queens County